 Placing an emphasis on educating parents about child abuse factors and positive parenting is an important component of preventing child abuse.
 Voices for Children works with parents to teach them how to protect their children, prevent child abuse, respond appropriately to a child disclosing child abuse, and parenting tips to assist with raising children.

 Our staff trains local professionals such as teachers, physicians, child care providers and human service staff on various child welfare topics such mandated reporter requirements, child sexual abuse prevention, infant safe sleep, shaken baby/abusive head trauma, and others.

 Our public speaker series focuses on subjects related to child abuse and neglect.
 The sessions are facilitated by local professionals with expertise in child psychology, pediatrics and more.

 Over 17 children in Genesee County died from unsafe conditions.
-Weiss Child Advocacy Center heads the Safe Coalition to educate the community about the proper sleeping conditions for a child.
+Voices for Children heads the Safe Coalition to educate the community about the proper sleeping conditions for a child.
 Below is information about the appropriate sleeping condition for children.
 We are always here to answer questions and make presentations.
 Don’t let your baby suffocate to death.
 This is a tragedy you can prevent.
 Follow these rules: